Priyank-Mali/Tops-Academic-Priyank/README.md

 # Tops-Academic-Priyank

-[1] Welcome to the Tops-Academic repository!
+[1] Welcome to the Tops-Academic-Priyank repository!
 This repository is a collection of my academic work, including assignments, assessments, and projects.

 [2] The repository is organized into three main directories: